Jerrrry123/JerryScript/README.md

 # Features

-A feature/command list for Jerry script can be found at [this page](https://raw.githubusercontent.com/Jerrrry123/JerryScript/main/commandList.txt)
+A feature/command list for JerryScript can be found at [this page](https://raw.githubusercontent.com/Jerrrry123/JerryScript/main/commandList.txt)

 # Installation guide